 Believe it or not, I actually have teenage Megan to thank for this recipe.
-Growing up, we spent a few vacations visiting family in Arizona and stayed at a hotel that delivered drinks and food poolside.
-As a teenager relishing my independence, I always felt SO cool when I could tan by the pool and sip my virgin Piña Colada (that I ordered myself!) poolside.
-Even though I now love the "real" rum-filled drink, hanging by the pool and sipping those mocktails remains one of my favorite childhood memories.
+Growing up, we spent a few vacations visiting family in Arizona and I always felt SO cool when I could tan by the pool and sip my virgin Piña Colada (that I ordered myself!) poolside.

 These days, my body can't handle drinking those sugar-filled drinks back to back.
 That's why I knew I had to develop a healthier recipe for a Piña Colada smoothie that still had all the traditional flavors of this pineapple coconut drink, but without all the added sugar or alcohol.
 Plus, this healthy smoothie recipe is great as a quick breakfast and even works as a summertime dessert.

 Luckily, this pineapple coconut smoothie only contains 7 easy ingredients and is sweetened naturally with fruit!
 Here's a quick breakdown of the ingredients and some substitutions you can use just in case you don't have everything on hand.

 Pineapple is the star ingredients in this recipe so there's not a great subtitute if you want that true piña colada flavor.
 However, this smoothie does work with any fruit and actually tastes SO good with other tropical fruit like mango or papaya too.